Computational Aspects of Nearly Single-Peaked Electorates: Relations between Notions of Nearly Single-Peakedness

-Since lowest ranked candidates have to be either at the left-most or right-most position on the axis and there are more than two lowest ranked candidates, this profile is not single-peaked consistent.
-However, when the last ranked-candidate is removed in each vote, the profile becomes single-peaked consistent and hence $LCD(\mathcal{P})=1$.
-Concerning $CP(\mathcal{P})$ notice that any partition into $n$ sets contains a set with at least three candidates -- say $c_i$, $c_j$ and $c_k$.
-But then the votes $\succ_i$, $\succ_j$ and $\succ_k$ cannot be single-peaked consistent because they rank three different candidates at the last position.
-Hence $n$ candidate partitions are not enough to obtain single-peaked consistency and hence $CP(\mathcal{P})> n$.
+Let $\mathcal{P}=(\vote{1},\ldots,\vote{3n})$.
+Since the lowest ranked candidates have to be either at the left-most or right-most position on the axis and there are more than two lowest ranked candidates, this profile is not single-peaked consistent.
+However, when the last-ranked candidate is removed in each vote, the profile becomes single-peaked consistent and hence $\dlcd(\mathcal{P})=1$.
+Concerning $\dcp(\mathcal{P})$, notice that any partition into $n$ sets contains a set with at least three candidates and thus, by Lemma~\ref{lem:three-last-ranked} does not yield a single-peakedness.
+Hence $n$ candidate partitions are not enough to obtain single-peaked consistency and hence $\dcp(\mathcal{P})\geq n$.